 During your study you'll need to provide your teacher with the following evidence:

-(1) Working with Children Check (WWCC)
+a Working with Children Check (WWCC)

-(2) Australian National Police Record Check (NPC)
+Australian National Police Check (NPC)

-(4) Vaccination and health screenings
+vaccination and health screenings

-(5) Anything else your work placement provider needs
+anything else your work placement provider needs.

 To be prepared for this course, we recommend that you have:

-Interpersonal skills
+interpersonal skills

-The ability to work rotating shifts in your career as a nurse
+the ability to work rotating shifts in your career as a nurse

-You must have a reasonable level of fitness and flexibility to carry out manual lifting
+a reasonable level of fitness and flexibility to carry out manual lifting

 Our graduates go onto roles like: